 To be more specific, what is the kind of assessment that begins with the household of God?
 Does verse 17 of 1Peter 4 refer to the sufferings and trials Christians have in this life or to a yet future judgment day of reckoning (cf. Revelation 20:11-15)?
 In the verses immediately preceding verse 17, Peter tells Christians to endure their trials in life with a good spirit.
 So the context indicates that God judges believers RIGHT NOW, in part, by how we react to our tests and trials in life, especially those that are not self-inflicted or deserved (like the troubles brought on by being a thief or a murderer - see verse 15).
 Judgment in 1Peter and in other places in the New Testament primarily refers to the process of evaluating a person's behavior from the time they are converted to the time they die.

-What a Christian does during his or her life determines the outcome of their eternal life to come, how high or low their position in the kingdom of God will be, etc. Furthermore, if trials, tests, and suffering break our faith, and cause us to give up following God's way of life as a result, we cannot be saved.
+What a Christian does during his or her life determines the outcome of their eternal life to come, how high or low their position in the kingdom of God will be, etc. Furthermore, if trials, tests, and suffering break our faith, and cause us to give up following God's way of life as a result, we cannot be saved and will await our fate on judgment day.
 For those who are truly Christians, what they do during this life determines how our heavenly Father will "sentence" them afterwards.

 Faith and Obedience